Derengoski/Derengoski/README.md

-Hey there!
-This is Letícia! 👋🏻
+Hi, there!
+This is Letícia! 🌟